Language Models with Rationality: : Our Approach

 \subsubsection{Belief Graph Generation}

-Given a set of hypotheses $\mathcal{H}$ of interest, we generate a single belief graph by using our basic operations (Section~\ref{subsec:basic-ops}) to recursively generate rules that conclude each $h_{i} \in \mathcal{H}$ up to a fixed maximum depth $\dmax$.
-(Each original hypothesis $h_i$ is at depth $d = 0$.)
-The generation algorithm is shown in Algorithm~\ref{bg-algorithm}.
-We also generate nodes $\negh$ expressing the negation of each statement $h$ e.g., ``The sky is not blue.'' from ``The sky is blue.''.\footnote{ We use a simple, custom-built utility for this, namely a T5-base model trained on 9k Turk-generated examples.} Each pair $h$ and $\negh$ is connected with an XOR rule, indicating a (soft) preference for setting exactly one of them to true; this is represented as two disjunctive constraints $(h \lor \negh)$ and $(-h \lor -\negh)$ whose weight is fixed (a hyperparmeter).
-Lastly, we add a multiple-choice (MC) constraint which has two parts: a hard constraint that at least one hypothesis must be chosen, and a soft constraint\footnote{\edit{soft, to allow for cases where more than one answer is valid, e.g., question asking for the best answer, or for open-ended questions.}} that no more than one should be chosen.
+The belief graph generation process is shown in Algorithm~\ref{bg-algorithm}.
 An example of (part of) a generated belief graph is shown in Figure~\ref{graph-growth}.

-On average, our belief graphs have 367 statement nodes and 82 rule nodes.
+Given a set $\mathcal{H}$ of hypotheses, we generate a single belief graph $G$ by using our basic operations (Section~\ref{subsec:basic-ops}) to recursively generate rules that conclude each $h_{i} \in \mathcal{H}$ up to a fixed maximum depth $\dmax$.
+(Each original $h_i$ is at depth $d = 0$.)

+For each statement $s$, we also generate nodes $\negs$ (and their recursive subgraphs) expressing its negation, e.g., ``The sky is not blue.'' from ``The sky is blue.''.\footnote{ We use a simple, custom-built utility for this, namely a T5-base model trained on 9k Turk-generated examples.} Each pair $s$ and $\negs$ is connected with an XOR rule, indicating a (soft) preference for setting exactly one of them to true; this is represented as two disjunctive constraints $(s \lor \negs)$ and $(-s \lor -\negs)$ whose weight $c_{\mathrm{xor}}$ is a fixed hyperparameter.
+Lastly, we add a multiple-choice (MC) constraint which has two parts: a hard constraint (with infinite cost) that at least one hypothesis must be chosen, and a soft constraint\footnote{soft, to allow for cases with multiple valid answers, e.g., open-ended questions or those asking for the best answer.} that no more than one should be chosen.
+The soft constraint is associated with a fixed hyperparameter weight $c_{\mathrm{mc}}$.